 Secure Your Sensitive Data In The Cloud With A Microsoft Cloud Access Security CASB

-Previously, we took a look into why you may need a Google cloud access security CASB solution to secure your team’s G Suite environment.
-Today, we’re going to take a similar look at how to secure cloud access in Microsoft for all you Office 365 fans out there.
+Previously, we looked at why you may need a Google cloud access security CASB solution to secure your team’s G Suite environment.
+Today, we will disucss how to secure cloud access in Microsoft for all you Office 365 fans out there.

 A Brief History of CASB

 So, what is CASB?
-As more companies make the move to cloud computing, vendors quickly began to realize the unique security challenges that storing and accessing data in the cloud creates.
+As more companies make the move to cloud computing, vendors have quickly realized the unique security challenges that storing and accessing data in the cloud creates.
 These challenges gave rise to a new type of cybersecurity solution: the cloud access security broker, or CASB.

 What Is Microsoft Cloud Access Security CASB?

 What does all this CASB security talk mean for Microsoft users?
 If your organization uses Office 365 for Outlook, Word, Excel, etc. then you are using a cloud application!
 Using a Microsoft cloud access security CASB is every bit as important to securing your organization’s sensitive data as any other cloud-based SaaS application.

 You may be thinking that you already have the cloud security you need through your Office 365 license.
 Whether you actually do or not depends on your license level and if your team uses any other cloud applications.
 The benefits of using a third party Microsoft cloud access security CASB include:

 - If your company uses additional cloud applications, a third party solution will usually offer security and control over them as well as Office.
 Other popular SaaS applications that need to be secured include G Suite, Slack, Box, and Dropbox (to name a few).